Overwatch (2023 video game)

-Overwatch 2 is a 2023 first-person shooter video game by Blizzard Entertainment.
-As a sequel and replacement to the 2016 hero shooter Overwatch, the game includes new game modes and a reduction in team size from six to five.
-The game is free-to-play on Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S and features full cross-platform play.
+Overwatch (initially released as Overwatch 2) is a 2023 first-person hero shooter video game by Blizzard Entertainment.
+As a sequel and replacement to the original 2016 Overwatch, the game includes new game modes and a reduction in team size from six to five.
+The game is free-to-play on Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S and features full cross-platform play.

 Overwatch 2 was announced in 2019; it released in early access in October 2022 before officially releasing in August 2023.
 The game was planned to feature more story-based cooperative modes, but these were scrapped in 2023 to focus on its player versus player (PvP) elements.
-Overwatch 2 received generally favorable reviews from critics.
+The game was rebranded as simply Overwatch in February 2026 with a renewed focus on narrative elements tied to new heroes and seasonal content.
+The game received generally favorable reviews from critics.